DukeUndergraduateML/datathon2019/README.md

-# Datathon 2019, Sponsored by the Duke Undergraduate Machine Learning Program
+# 2019 Duke Datathon, hosted by Duke Undergraduate Machine Learning

-# Valassis

 Valassis is the leader in marketing technology and consumer engagement.
 They work with over 60,000 companies and brands in a wide array of industries, partnering to anticipate consumer intent, inspire action, and create demand, while saving consumers money.
 They own and use predictive intelligence to anticipate purchase intent, deliver value, optimize campaigns, and drive results by inspiring consumers to act.
 Every day, Valassis converts billions of signals into meaningful engagement across all channels to drive exponential growth.